 The Town is concluding design for this grant-funded phase.
 Bidding and construction are slated for 2024.

 Phase 6 - Duffield Drive to Fern Street

 This phase was completed in late summer 2023.

 Phase 7 - Asylum Avenue to Duffield Drive

 The intersection of Mountain Road and Albany Avenue is heavily congested and experiences excessive vehicular delays.
 The proposed improvements will reduce the Mountain Road queues and better accommodate motorists and bicyclists.
 The project will focus on the Mountain Road approaches, where the roadway will be widened to provide a left turn lane, thru lane, and a shared thru/right lane in each direction.
 The project will also include: traffic signal replacement, sidewalk repairs, bicycle lanes, and an extension of the culvert under Mountain Road serving Mountain Farms Brook.
-The project is currently being designed.
-Construction is expected to begin in the Summer of 2021 and is expected to be completed by Spring of 2022
+The project is being designed and utility coordination work is ongoing.
+The project is expected to be under construction in 2024.